Argentina's 'agri-tech' innovators

 🧾️ Download transcript

-Argentina, a country often associated with economic turbulence, is quietly leading a biotech start-up revolution in agriculture.
+Argentina, a country often associated with economic turbulence, is emerging as a frontrunner in agricultural biotechnology and home to a third of Latin America's start-ups.

-We explore how a blend of scientific talent, venture capital and cutting-edge research is transforming farming.
-While Argentina is becoming a global player in agricultural biotechnology, can this boom be sustained amid the country’s economic and political challenges?
+While Argentina is becoming a global player in this area, can this boom be sustained amid economic and political challenges in the country?

 If you would like to get in touch with the show, please email: businessdaily@bbc.co.uk